 Is the Glock 43 Worth Buying?

-Glock fans have been clamoring for a 9mm single-stack for quite some time.
+Glock fans have been clamoring for a 9mm single-stack for quite some time, such as in a popular G19 handgun we reviewed earlier.
 Now that it's here, it's safe to say that Glock didn't disappoint.
 As I mentioned, it's a small gun for a Glock.
 As such, it's rather comfy to handle.
 Sure, it has a lower capacity compared to some of Glock's other offerings, but that's kind of the allure here.
 We reviewed Glock 48 too, for those who want to check what Glock has more to offer.
 You can also check how it performs compared to Sig p365, Smith and Wesson 642, or Ruger LCP II we reviewed here.

 There is no doubt that this gun was designed to be a concealed carry.
 It's perfect for self-defense and worthy of being one of the best handguns for women.
 Another compact and versatile option is a Smith And Wesson M&P 9mm.
 It's easy to draw comparisons to Glock's Model 26.
 Both are smaller in size and made for personal carrying.
 However, the G26 sports a double-stack frame and a noticeably wider slide, making it harder to conceal.